pipecat-ai/rtvi-infra-examples/local/README.md

-# RTVI - Example bot and runner
+# RTVI Local Infrastructure Example

+This is a useful example for testing your clients as it contains everything you need to work with the RTVI client in local development.
+It can also be used as a starting point for building your own realtime AI voice and video workflows on your deployment target of choice.

-This project includes two applications:
+This project includes two Python files:

-🏃‍♀️ `runner` HTTP service for starting new realtime sessions by spawning new bot agents at the specified transport URL.
+🏃‍♀️ `runner.py` HTTP service for starting new realtime sessions by spawning new bot agents at the specified transport URL.

-🤖 `bot` The chatbot agent, leveraging Pipecat and the library's RTVI framework implementation.
+🤖 `bot.py` The chatbot agent, leveraging Pipecat and the library's RTVI framework implementation.

-They are intended as examples, containing everything you need to work with the RTVI client in local development.
-It can be used as a template for building your own realtime AI voice and video workflows.

 The example bot included in this project does not require any GPU-enabled platform to run, instead opting for AI services that are available via services.
 You can, of course, configure your pipeline to use on-premises models if you prefer.

+**Note: The term 'local' in this project name refers to the ability to spawn agents as Python processes on your local computer instead of containerizing and deploying them to the cloud.
+However, please note that the bot services still require an active internet connection to function.**

 ## Quickstart

-**Please note: the Daily SDK (`daily-python`) required by the bot files is not currently supported on Windows.
-The required dependencies will currently fail to install unless you use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).**

 #### Install the development dependencies: